 Look for someone who has a lot of emotion in their photography.

 Grandma will always want the standard stuff but you will want the real you.
 We recommend you look for a candid and photojournalistic style mixed with a natural posing.
 There are people who are the life of the party and will always be full of emotion.
 A consistent ability to capture the emotion demonstrates past clients and wedding guests are comfortable around the wedding photographer and they have fun.
 Being able to capture emotion also shows that they have experience to know when something is coming such as the tear someone is wiping away hoping no one sees it.

-Look for someone with a pre-defined second photographer.
+Look for someone with a pre-defined Second Photographer

-We believe you should have two ‘primary’ photographers who regularly shoot together.
+Lately not everyone is using or needing two photographers.
+If you are one who would benefit from it we believe you should have two ‘primary’ photographers who regularly shoot together.
 You should be able to know exactly who you will get when you book the photographer.
 If you are not sure who will be the second photographer and are only talking to one photographer there is risk you might get someone who is not as good.
 The assumed value in a second photographer is that they can get more angles, with a different perspective, and therefore better photograph your day.
 Often the stereotypical second photographer gets the side stuff and is filler using less than adequate equipment.
 You do not want someone who is just starting out or has not worked with your wedding photographer consistently.
 Perhaps we are biased but husband – wife wedding photographer teams seem to be a great pair for wedding photography.
 They know each other, they have been where you are, and they can adapt to a lot of situations.